Exhausted? 8 Natural Ways To Overcome Chronic Fatigue For Good

 We live in a society of extreme exhaustion.
-According to the CDC, 1 million to 4 million Americans suffer from chronic fatigue syndrome.
-But it's estimated that of them, less than 20 percent have been formally diagnosed.
+According to the Center For Disease Control and Prevention (CDC), 1 million to 4 million Americans suffer from myalgic encephalomyelitis/chronic fatigue syndrome.
+But it's estimated that among that demographic, less than 20 percent have been formally diagnosed.

 Chronic fatigue is characterized by a number of related symptoms, including:

 - Fatigue that's not significantly helped by resting

 - Fatigue that interferes with your daily activities and work

 - Impaired memory or concentration

 - Waking up tired, even after a full night's sleep

 - Frequent headaches